kestr31/Gazebo-Classic-PX4-Container/README.md

-# CONTAINERIZED GAZEBO CLASSIC CONTAINER FOR PX4 SITL
+# CONTAINERIZED GAZEBO CLASSIC FOR PX4 SITL

 ## 0. OVERVIEW

-- This repository contains resources for building Gazebo Container for running PX4-Autopilot SITL
+- This repository contains resources for building a Gazebo container for running PX4 Autopilot SITL.
-- Gazebo-Classic does not support recent versions of Ubuntu newer than 20.04 Focal Forsa.
+- Gazebo Classic does not support recent versions of Ubuntu newer than 20.04 Focal Fossa.
-- Application packed as a docker container can help overcome this issue.
+- Applications packed as Docker containers can help overcome this issue.
-- Container built from this repository also contains [GazeboDrone](https://microsoft.github.io/AirSim/gazebo_drone/) for integrating AirSim Simulation.
+- The container built from this repository also contains [GazeboDrone](https://microsoft.github.io/AirSim/gazebo_drone/) for integrating AirSim Simulation.
-- Prebuilt image is available on [docker hub](https://hub.docker.com/r/kestr3l/gazebo).
+- A prebuilt image is available on [Docker Hub](https://hub.docker.com/r/kestr3l/gazebo).

-## 1. AVAIABLE TAGS & BUILD ORDERS
+## 1. AVAILABLE TAGS & BUILD ORDERS

 ### 1.1.
-TAG NAMEING RULES
+TAG NAMING RULES

 |TAG|DESCRIPTION|Example|Misc.|
 |:-|:-|:-|:-|